PatrickKyei/exception/_posts/2022-03-13-how-can-i-make-my-life-better.md

 ## Read on a topic that interest you that you don’t know much about.

-GEORGE R.R.
-MARTIN once said, "I have lived a thousand lives and I have loved a thousand loves.
+George R.R.
+Martin once said, "I have lived a thousand lives and I have loved a thousand loves.
 I've walked on distant worlds and seen the end of time.
 Because I read."

+It is enjoyable, inexpensive, and beneficial to read books.
+A single large book will keep you entertained for several hours, as well as prompt you to analyze and reassess certain aspects of the world around you.
+And, what's more, you can get that one book for almost nothing.

 ## If you have the time and resources get a pet

 ## Drastically reduce your time on social media

+We are unaware of many mental processes that occur when we spend time on social media.
+What is genuine and truthful in our story becomes clouded.
+We don't consciously think about it, yet it happens all the time.
+It may mostly influence our confidence and self-worth, especially if we start comparing our lives to those we see on social media, which are frequently not as they appear.

+Spend more time with family and friends, and embark on adventures.
+Those are the approaches to live a genuine life.

 ## Quit comparing yourself to others

-DON'T COMPARE YOUR BEGINNING TO SOMEONE ELSE'S MIDDLE.
-Don't compare your chapter 1 to someone else's chapter 20.nEveryone started somewhere, so get out there & start.
+Don't compare your beginning to the middle of someone else's life.
+Don't compare your first chapter to someone else's 20th.
+Everyone began somewhere, so get out there and begin.

 ## If you are in a toxic, abusive relationship, leave.